exanova-y/ChatShirley/README.md

 **How to use:**
+Open cmd/terminal in the ChatShirley folder.
 Run pip install -r requirements.txt
-Open terminal in the ChatShirley folder, and type: streamlit run chatshirley.py
+Run streamlit run chatshirley.py

 **Troubleshooting:**
 if voice recognition is not working, you should check the list of audio devices (Code included in chatshirley.py)